A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Algorithmically Defining the Subspace Mapping

 \subsubsection{Origin Pose}

-For a robot hand, the origin of the subspace model found by RANSAC becomes $\boldsymbol o$, the origin of the teleoperation mapping.
+For a robot hand, the origin of the subspace model found by RANSAC becomes $\boldsymbol o$.
 For a human hand, we find the origin by asking the user to perform a calibration pose at the beginning of teleoperation.
 A standardized pose will not work for humans because user hand size varies.